the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 #### ❓ Is adding and maintaining extra endpoints just for QA _really_ worth the engineering cost?

-I argue: absolutely.
+In my experience, _absolutely_.

-Especially if you set up your QA endpoints "correctly" in that they invoke 95%+ of the same logic as your Prod endpoints, as I illustrated with the code example above.
+Especially if you set up your QA endpoints "correctly" to invoke 95%+ of the same logic as your Prod endpoints, as illustrated with the diagram and code example above.

 In fact, the secret reason that I push these so hard is that they force you to think through what the _meat_ of your endpoint is, then add only the necessary bells and whistles you need to make things Prod-ready.

-And then, your QA endpoint can be exactly what it needs to be to let you easily and quickly verify AI or ML results, and establish parity with your data science experiments or intuition.
+And then, your QA endpoint can be exactly what it needs to be for quick-n-easy verification of results, until parity with your data science experiments or intuition is established.
-They're a minor footprint with high leverage.
+It's a minor footprint with high leverage.

 A well-factored system makes QA endpoints cheap to add.
 They’re a side effect of good separation between core logic and production scaffolding — not a hack layered on top.